 We are a nonprofit organization, which means all profits go directly back into the program to fund our activities from one summer to the next.
 Your participation is important and appreciated!

-Our Car Wash is taking place Friday, July 15th, 10:00-1:00 in the Dairy Queen parking lot.
+Car Wash Our Car Wash is taking place Friday, July 7th, 10:00-1:00 in the Dairy Queen parking lot.
 If your student is an 8th or 9th grader, they will be invited to volunteer to work with staff that day.
+All high school and college volunteers are welcome to join as well.
 I will send permission slips home later in the summer.

 I am also including the flyer.
 Feel free to post to social media and share with family and friends!

 The management and wait staff at the restaurant require families to provide at least one paper copy of the flyer per bill to assist them in record-keeping.
-I will pass along the official Dine To Donate Flyer when it becomes available.
+I am attaching the official restaurant flyer.

 For those who need a refresher, the Penny Drive works as follows: